makrai/notes/kornai17-sem.md

   * [but there are] words like _mirror_ or _wiggle_ that are _sui generis_
     * these offer no significant contrasts

+## 4.2

+* our labels are called
+  * NOM and ACC in case grammar (Fillmore, 1977)
+  * 1 and 2 in relational grammar (Perlmutter, 1983)
+  * AGENT and PATIENT in linking theory (Ostler, 1979)
+  * nsubj and dobj in Universal Dependencies (see Section 5.4).
+The label names

+## 4.6 Inner syntax

+* What does NOM mean?
+The key semantic contribution is the sense of agency, that
+* three components of the system that implements inner syntax: the actual
+  * mechanism used for implementing deep cases, the precise
+  * inventory of deep cases, and the
+  * linguistic patterns that link deep cases to surface cases 119
+    * dative shows aspects of both having (possession) and getting to (directon)
+    * patterns where the dative is an experiencer, as in Marinak tetszik/fáj
+    * Mit csinálsz nekem?, what.ACC do.2SG I.DAT, ‘what the heck are you doing?’
+      * the dative NP just concerns itself with the issue.
+These patterns again
+      * known as dativus ethicus in Latin.
+Finally, there are cases that seem
+    * Péternek el kell mennie, Peter.DAT away must go.INF3SG, ‘Peter must leave’
+      * often called the indirect object
+      * whether the explanation [of inter-language similarities] is to be sought in universal cognitive patterns or in etymological relatedness or cultural borrowing remains to be seen.
+Be that as it may, we need a
+* mechanism for expressing such patterns on a per-language basis, and 4lang keys
+  * _appear_, which in Hungarian governs a double dative:
+  * Marinak Péter betegnek tűnik, Mary.DAT Peter.NOM sick.DAT appear.3SG
+  * We analyze appear as give impression of or, more precisely, as agent cause recipient to have impression of condition
+  * defend (from/against), equal, feed, prefer, protest, shoot (at), and full

 ## 5.5 Representing knowledge and meaning

 * the autonomy of syntax thesis (Chomsky 1973), claiming that